 As soon as I arrived in Albania, Berat was all anybody talked about.
-This ‘City of a Thousand Windows’ in Southern Albania, surrounded by mountains and filled with mosques and churches was declared a UNESCO World Heritage Site in 2008, and it’s no wonder that people are slowly catching on to it’s charm.
+This ‘City of a Thousand Windows’ in Southern Albania, surrounded by mountains and filled with mosques and churches was declared a UNESCO World Heritage Site in 2008 (twinned with the city of Gjirokastra), and it’s no wonder that people are slowly catching on to it’s charm.

 Despite its growing reputation as a ‘must-see’ destination in Albania, Berat still remains relatively untouched by tourism.
 Aside from the English translations on the menus in popular restaurants and quaint guesthouses popping up here and there, the majority of people you’ll see on the streets of Berat are locals.
 Children play and kittens hunt for prey under the pomegranate trees, while old men congregate to play backgammon and drink Turkish coffee, a hark back to the Ottoman rule.

 Honestly, if the kittens and coffee aren’t enough to persuade you to visit Berat, then you probably need to go and have a word with yourself.
 However, after you’re done having that word, come back and read the rest of my article about why Berat Albania is so damn incredible, including the best things to do in Berat, where to stay, and things you should know before you visit.

 The Best Things to Do in Berat, Albania

 Berat, Albania – Things You Should Know Before You Visit